ghost237-sys/Python_30day_challenge/readme.md

 note if you want to run any code please take the small part dont run the whole file i have added files with exercises and code that runs when the whole file is run

-web scraping--i will post it tommorow
+web scraping
+not yet done .....tommorow